 The Rathbone family believed in public service, contributing to the improvement of healthcare and education for the people of Liverpool.
 This tradition has also endured.
 Through our involvement in sport and education, we support the development of young people across the UK.
 Every year our employees raise substantial amounts of money for charity and contribute their time to a wide range of charitable and civic activities.

 All of these principles have served us well.
-They have remained constant as Rathbones has evolved from family business into independent FTSE 250 public company.
+They have remained constant as Rathbones has evolved from family business into an independent FTSE 250 public company.
 Throughout our history, we’ve kept our focus on building relationships and providing a level of service that encourages our clients to recommend us to others.

 As a forward-looking company, we are more interested in the years ahead than those gone by.
 However, we have found that remembering where we have come from, and learning from the past, is a good way to achieve success in the future.